Kfire08/-results-web-application-/README.md

 It is a Web application that is used to fetch results from external APIs and present them at the frontend in a tabular format.

-Note: To query multiple results in one go, roll numbers should be entered seperated by commas.
+Note: To query multiple results in one go, comma seperated roll numbers should be entered.

 Perequisites to run this project:
 1. Software: Vs code, Node js